Laxma Goud

 Kalal Laxma Goud (born 21 August 1940) is an Indian painter, printmaker and draughtsman.
 He works in variety of mediums including etching, gouache, pastel, sculpture, and glass painting.
 He is best known for his early drawings that depict eroticism in a rural context, and also for the originality and quality of his etchings and aquatints.

-Early life
+Early life and education

 Laxma Goud was born in Nizampur, Medak district, Hyderabad State to Venka Goud and Anthamma.
 He was one among five sons and two daughters in his family.
 His childhood was spent in a village environment, where he grew up keenly aware, through firsthand observation, of rural tradition and craft.
 When he was a young boy he watched Andhra leather puppetry and the creation of terracotta ornamentation.
 As he grew older he studied drawing and painting at the Government College of Fine Arts and Architecture, Hyderabad.
 Goud went on to study Mural Painting under K.G.
 Subramanyan at the Faculty of Fine Arts, Maharaja Sayajirao University of Baroda from 1963 to 1965.
 It was at Baroda that Goud discovered his love of printmaking, and became a driving force at the university in building a strong and credible voice for the fine art print.